 British Australian soprano Samantha Crawford graduated from the Guildhall School of Music and Drama's Opera Course, where she studied with Yvonne Kenny AM as a Baroness de Turckheim Scholar.
-Samantha is an alumni of both the Britten-Pears and Garsington Opera Young Artist Programmes, and was awarded the J:opera Gesangswettbewerb Sonderpreis Theater Kiel, an Australian Music Foundation Young Musician Award, was a finalist in the 2016 Royal Philharmonic Society Chilcott Award and Mozart Singing Competition.
+Samantha is an alumni of both the Britten-Pears and Garsington Opera Young Artist Programmes, and was awarded the J:opera Gesangswettbewerb Sonderpreis Theater Kiel, an Australian Music Foundation Young Musician Award, was a finalist in the 2016 Royal Philharmonic Society Chilcott Award, Wagner Society Singing Competition and Mozart Singing Competition.
 Critics have praised her performances as a singer 'whose fine cut soprano brought singing of class,' (Opera), 'leading a strong a vividly characterised cast,' (The Times) and bringing 'a most complete portrayal,' to her roles (Financial Times).

 Samantha enjoys a varied career performing in operas and concerts.
 In 2014 she performed the role of Mrs. Coyle Owen Wingrave to critical acclaim for her debut at the Aldeburgh Festival and Edinburgh International Festival, under Mark Wigglesworth, the title role in Suor Angelica at Théâtre municipal de Fontainebleau (semi staged), covered Miss Jessel The Turn Of The Screw for Glyndebourne on Tour, sang Chausson’s Poème de l'amour et de la mer at Barbican Milton Court, Mozart's Requiem with the New Bristol Sinfonia and Wagner's Wesendonk Lieder for the City of London Festival.
 Highlights of the 2015/16 season include her debut at Teatro Real Madrid as a Blumenmädchen Parsifal, under Semyon Bychkov and directed by Claus Guth, Princess Leia Opera Galactica in Krakow, Poland and Glasgow for Scottish Opera, and her return to Scottish Opera covering Fiordiligi Cosi Fan Tutte.
 In concert she will perform Mendelssohn’s Elijah, Mendelssohn’s Paulus, Elgar’s Spirit of England, and Rutter’s Requiem at Christchurch Priory, and Mendelssohn’s Elijah at Gloucester Cathedral.
-Samantha also Co-founded the Creative Professionals Network Australia at Australia House.

 Her recent concert appearences include The Wigmore Hall, Royal Albert Hall, Barbican Hall with Martyn Brabbins, BBC National Orchestra of Wales with Thierry Fischer, Wales Millennium Centre, LSO St. Luke's, ROSL UK, Christchurch Spitalfields, St. Martin-in-the-fields, The Draper’s Hall with Bryn Terfel and Schlosstheater Schönbrunn Vienna.
 Her performances have been broadcast on live cinema relay in Europe, on television and radio for the BBC, and filmed for DVD release in 2017 (Sony).

 Samantha is a recipient of numerous awards from scholarships and competitions including; The Countess of Munster Musical Trust, Help Musicians UK, The Worshipful Company of Drapers, Internationale Sommerakademie Prag Wein Scholarship, The Ann Driver Trust and The City of London Corporation.
-She was also a finalist in The Hampshire National Singing Competition and The Thelma King Award.

 'A flawless ensemble...Samantha Crawford’s Mrs Coyle, crystalline of tone and diction.'